 Definition of MariaDB Foreign Key

 MariaDB provides referential integrity constraints we call as foreign key.
-Foreign key is a set of columns or columns in a parent table that gives the reference to another set of columns or columns we call a child table.
+A foreign key is a set of columns or columns in a parent table that refers to another set of columns or columns we call a child table.
 Another way we can say that referential integrity constraint between two tables.
-Those tables contain foreign keys we call the child table and the table which the foreign key is referenced is known as the parent table.
-Basically, foreign key column in the child table, is a reference of the primary key from the parent table.
-When we use a foreign key in MariaDB it enforces some integrity rules every time.
+Those tables contain foreign keys we call the child table, and the table in which the foreign key is referenced is known as the parent table.
+The foreign key column in the child table references the primary key from the parent table.
+Using a foreign key in MariaDB enforces some integrity rules every time.

 Syntax: